 Platelet-activating factor acetylhydrolase (PAF-AH): There are two major forms of PAF-AH, cytosolic and plasma lipoprotein-associated.
 The plasma form of PAF-AH circulates bound to HDLs.
 Given that PAF-AH is a member of the PLA2 family and that it also circulates bound to lipoprotein it is more commonly referred to as the lipoprotein-associated PLA2 (Lp-PLA2 section below).
 Experimental data suggests that Lp-PLA2, rather than PON1, is the major HDL-associated hydrolase that is responsible for the hydrolysis of oxidized phospholipids.
 Lipoproteins that are isolated from transgenic mice expressing human Lp-PLA2 are more resistant to oxidative stress.
 In addition, these mice have been shown to have reduced levels of foam cell (lipid-rich macrophages) formation and enhanced rates of cholesterol efflux from macrophages.
 In experimental atherosclerosis models, gene transfer of LP-PLA2 inhibits atherosclerotic lesion formation in apoE-deficient mice.
 In humans, Lp-PLA2 deficiency is associated with increases in cardiovascular disease, while conversely circulating levels of Lp-PLA2 serve as an independent marker of the risk for developing coronary artery disease.

-Glutathione peroxidase 1: Glutathione peroxidase 1 (GPx-1) has been shown to reduce lipid hydroperoxides to corresponding hydroxides effectively detoxifying these types of abnormally modified lipids.
-Numerous human clinical studies indicated that GPx-1 provides a protective role against the development of atherosclerosis.
-These effects of GPx-1 have also been shown in mice deficient in apoE where concomitant loss of the peroxidase results in increased rates of atherosclerotic plaque formation.
-The role of GPx-1 in the protection from development of atherosclerosis is most pronounced under conditions of significant oxidative stress.
+Glutathione peroxidase 1: Glutathione peroxidase 1 (GPx1) functions primarily to reduce hydrogen peroxide to water, but it has been shown to also reduce lipid hydroperoxides to corresponding hydroxides effectively detoxifying these types of abnormally modified lipids.
+Numerous human clinical studies indicated that GPx1 provides a protective role against the development of atherosclerosis.
+These effects of GPx1 have also been shown in mice deficient in apoE where concomitant loss of the peroxidase results in increased rates of atherosclerotic plaque formation.
+The role of GPx1 in the protection from development of atherosclerosis is most pronounced under conditions of significant oxidative stress.

 Sphingosine-1-phosphate (S1P): S1P is a bioactive lysophospholipid involved in a number of physiologically important pathways.
 For more detailed information of S1P activities visit the Sphingolipids page.
 Within the blood, HDLs are known to be the most prominent carriers of S1P.
 Indeed, many of the biological effects of HDL are mediated, in part, via S1P binding to its cell surface receptors.
 Effects of HDL on endothelial cells, such as migration, proliferation, and angiogenesis, are mediated, in part, by S1P associated with HDLs.
 HDL-associated S1P inhibits pro-inflammatory responses, such as the generation of reactive oxygen species, activation of NAD(P)H oxidase and the production of monocyte chemoattractant protein-1.
 While the HDL-associated forms of S1P exhibit these anti-inflammatory effects, free plasma S1P can activate inflammatory events dependent upon the receptor sub-type to which it binds.back to the top